 Voltage instability in any network may lead to system collapse, when the bus voltage drops to such a level from which it cannot recover.
 In such a situation, complete system blackouts may take place.
 Hence voltage stability analysis is very important for successful process and planning of power system and for decreasing system losses.
-In this context, Load Flow Analysis has been found useful by researchers in Voltage Stability Studies and Contingency Analysis.
+In this context, Load Flow or Power Flow Study and Analysis has been found useful by researchers in Voltage Stability Studies and Contingency Analysis.

 Voltage stability is capacity of a power system to manage acceptable voltages at all buses in the system under normal conditions and after subjected to Voltage instability results in voltage collapse.
 Voltage collapse is the process by which the voltage falls to a low, unacceptable value as a result of an avalanche of events accompanying voltage instability.
 Voltage failure usually appears in power systems which usually heavy loaded failure and has reactive power shortages.
 In recent years voltage instability has attracted attention of power system planning and operating engineers as well as researchers.
 This is due to the frequent voltage collapses occurring in different parts of the world.
 Therefore Voltage Stability Analysis is important for researchers and power system planners to prevent such incidents from occurring.

 Voltage Stability Analysis

 - V-Q curve method and reactive power reserve.

 - Methods based on peculiarity of power flow Jacobean matrix at the point of voltage collapse.